 This site has been carefully selected as part of a detailed feasibility process which includes considering designated areas, land type and levels of solar energy.
 Local electricity grid connections have been analysed to identify where there is capacity to receive the amount of electricity being produced.
-A multitude of surveys have or are being carried out, such as ecology, landscape and flood risk among others to confirm that the land would be suitable for solar energy farm use.
+A multitude of surveys have been carried out, such as ecology, landscape and flood risk, among others, to confirm that the land will be suitable for solar energy farm use.

 Operating for over twenty years, we’re one of the world’s most respected and longstanding solar companies, with 1.3 GWp of projects deployed across Europe, Latin America and Africa.

 We exist to make solar power mainstream and change the world of energy: environmentally, socially and economically.

 We must be well on the path to zero carbon by 2030 to avoid climate chaos.
 Solarcentury’s call is to political leaders and businesses, landlords, developers and communities to make the switch to solar.